Olympus Coliseum, Revisited

 During the second round of the Hades Cup, you have what may be your first encounter with the Crescendos from CoM (you can also run into them if you go wandering about Olympus Coliseum outside of the plot).
 These poor things have the indignity of the Heal Stomp reaction command, where Sora jumps on their backs so that they heal his party instead of the enemies.
 Nice guy.

 Just before the final battle with Auron, you spot him walking off into the depths, and follow him to find him in a meeting with Hades.
-Here, we learn that Hades has hypnotized Auron with a small statue (ala the original film, sort of), and is having him babble about the “crime” of existing.
+Here, we learn that Hades has taken control of Auron via a small statue (ala the original film, sort of), and is having him babble about the “crime” of existing.
 This is pretty awful dialogue.
 It might have been interesting if we explored it, but it’s like Hades picked a topic out of a hat.
 Once again we’ve tossed aside Hades’ skeevish savvy for skeevish brute force.
 Between his casual threatening of Meg and his emotional abuse here, Hades feels less like a cartoon villain and more like a picture of an abusive relationship, and even that approach lacks tact (what with it being unintentional).

 Auron does recover slightly as Hades changes the deal so that he has to kill not just Hercules, but also Sora, Donald and Goofy, showing he really does care enough about you enough to stand up to a god, but Hades forces his hand.